 "Personally, I would turn to acetaminophen, or Tylenol — it doesn't have cardiovascular, GI or renal side effects and is quite safe, as long as you don't have liver disease," Dr. Shah says.

-Tylenol's primary side effect is liver toxicity, but that usually occurs in doses of more than 4,000 milligrams a day.
+Tylenol's primary side effect is liver toxicity, but that usually occurs in doses of more than 3,000 to 4,000 milligrams a day, according to Harvard Health Publishing.

 "That said, if you know what medication works best for you, it's fine to go straight to what is effective," Dr. Shah says.